1Forge/javascript-forex-quotes/README.md

-# forex-quotes
+# typescript-forex-quotes

-forex-quotes is a TypeScript Library for fetching realtime forex quotes
+typescript-forex-quotes is a TypeScript Library for fetching realtime forex quotes

 # Table of Contents